juev/awesome-stars/README.md

 ## Go

+- [kiara](https://github.com/genkami/kiara) - Backend-agnostic, lightweight pub/sub library which makes it easy for Go applications to communicate with each other.
 - [hcl](https://github.com/hashicorp/hcl) - HCL is the HashiCorp configuration language.
 - [tfsec](https://github.com/tfsec/tfsec) - 🔒🌍 Security scanner for your Terraform code
 - [go-json](https://github.com/goccy/go-json) - Fast JSON encoder/decoder compatible with encoding/json for Go